ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         In electrostatic mode, this solver requires open field boundary conditions (``boundary.field_lo,hi = open``).
         In electromagnetic mode, this solver can be used to initialize the species' self fields (``<species_name>.initialize_self_fields=1``) provided that the field BCs are PML (``boundary.field_lo,hi = PML``).

+          * warpx.use_2d_slices_fft_solver (`bool`, default: 0): if 0, solve Poisson equation in full 3D geometry with the
+            Integrated Green Function solver; if 1, solve Poisson equation in a quasi 3D geometry.
+In the latter case, the code performes many 2D Poisson solves for each slice at a given :math:`z`.

 * ``warpx.self_fields_required_precision`` (`float`, default: 1.e-11)
     The relative precision with which the electrostatic space-charge fields should